biosimulators/Biosimulators/README.md

 - This repository is a central place for users to contribute and discuss issues related to BioSimulators.
 - This repository is a central place for simulation software developers to submit simulation tools to the BioSimulators registry.
 - This repository contains code for automated verification of the capabilities of containerized simulation tools.
+- This repository contains a Pipenv configuration and a Dockerfile for a Docker image with a Python environment with most of the validated simulation tools and tests for this Docker image

 The code for the BioSimulators web application, REST API, and database is in the [Biosimulations repository](https://github.com/biosimulations/Biosimulations).
 The code for verifying the capabilities and accuracy of containerized simulation tools is in the [BioSimulators test suite repository](https://github.com/biosimulators/Biosimulators_test_suite).